Gautam Singhania: Career

+Speedboat accident in Maldives

+In March 2026, Singhania's speedboat capsized off the coast of Maldives.
+Singhania survived with minor injuries and got himself treated at a hospital in Mumbai.
+There were seven people on the speedboat when the boat capsized near Felidhoo islands of the Maldives.

 Personal life

 Gautam Singhania was married to Nawaz Modi Singhania, a Parsi.
 Nawaz is the daughter of solicitor Nadar Modi.
 The couple has two daughters named Niharika (born 10 December 2005) and Nisha.
 He divorced Nawaz in November 2023.

+Family dispute

+His father Vijaypat Singhania, the founder of the Raymond Group, has publicly accused his son, Gautam Singhania, of betraying him by taking over his 37% stake in 2015, forcing him out of his home in the 36-storey J.K.
+House, and making him destitute.
+The feud, characterized by bitter legal battles, has seen long-standing strained relations, with attempts at reconciliation denied by Vijaypat.

+In March 2024, Vijaypat clarified that a photo shared by Gautam suggesting they had patched up was taken under false pretenses, and he denied any reconciliation, according to Business Standard.

-He has suffered from vitiligo (loss of skin pigmentation) since a young age.
+He has suffered from vitiligo since a young age.
 Its progression accelerated when he was in his early 30s, as a side effect of medication.

-Gautam Singhania's father gave him 37% of the company as per family understanding.